-Network for Certification and Conservation of Forests (NCCF) came into existence in January 2015 as a non-profit organisation, registered as a Society, to have a globally aligned certification program developed within India and addressing the concerns for sustainable management of forests and the plantations, while at the same time making the Indian wood and forest fiber based industry competent globally.
+Network for Certification and Conservation of Forests (NCCF) came into existence in January 2015 as a non-profit organization, registered as a Society, to have a globally aligned certification program developed within India and addressing the concerns for sustainable management of forests and the plantations, while at the same time making the Indian wood and forest fiber-based industry competent globally.

-Brief – Network for Certification and Conservation of Forests (NCCF) is a non-profit organisation, registered as a Society, to have a globally aligned certification program developed within India.
-NCCF is working towards developing national sustainability certification standards in diverse areas of natural resource management, majorly forestry, trees outside forests, protected areas and wetlands, non-wood forest products, quality planting material, ecotourism, biofuels, sustainable mining and water quality etc. and also engaged in policy advocacy and diverse conservation activities.
+Brief – Network for Certification and Conservation of Forests (NCCF) is a non-profit organization, registered as a Society, to have a globally aligned certification program developed within India.
+NCCF is working towards developing national sustainability certification standards in diverse areas of natural resource management, majorly forestry, trees outside forests, protected areas and wetlands, non-wood forest products, quality planting material, ecotourism, biofuels, sustainable mining, and water quality, etc. and also engaged in policy advocacy and diverse conservation activities.

 “India is the National Governing Body Member of PEFC”

-The general consensus in the forestry and sustainable development community is that Forest Management Certification has been beneficial towards responsible forest management and therefore should be further promoted.
-However, the aforementioned Forest Management Certification schemes are by design generic in nature so as to be applicable on a global level without any specificity to particular countries for long, and as such are not pragmatic enough for uniform application by all countries within their jurisdictions.
-India is among the world’s most forested countries with a growing demand for forest products considering the diversity in the forests, the unsustainable management of forest is a significant challenge for India as a developing country.
-There is a growing realization among different forest/plantation based stakeholders of the country that India needs to develop Forest Certification standards and systems, which governs the management of forest & forest produce on the principles of sustainable forest management (SFM) and ensures inspection, validation & verification of SFM parameters, and be eventually endorsed by a well recognized international body in the field of forest certification.
-NCCF came into existence in January 2015 with an objective to establish a country specific forest certification scheme and promote responsible forest management in the Country.
+The consensus in the forestry and sustainable development community is that Forest Management Certification has been beneficial towards responsible forest management and therefore should be further promoted.
+However, the aforementioned Forest Management Certification schemes are by design generic in nature to be applicable on a global level without any specificity to particular countries for long, and as such are not pragmatic enough for uniform application by all countries within their jurisdictions.
+India is among the world’s most forested countries with a growing demand for forest products considering the diversity in the forests.
+Unsustainable forest management is a significant challenge for India as a developing country.
+There is a growing realization among different forest/plantation-based stakeholders of the country that India needs to develop Forest Certification standards and systems, which governs the management of forest & forest produce on the principles of sustainable forest management (SFM) and ensures inspection, validation & verification of SFM parameters, and be eventually endorsed by a well recognized international body in the field of forest certification.
+NCCF came into existence in January 2015 to establish a country-specific forest certification scheme and promote responsible forest management in the Country.